 - Stroke view: similar overall density to CorelDRAW, cleaner than Illustrator, not as sparse as Vector Magic.
 The distinguishing property isn’t density — it’s that shared boundaries between adjacent colour regions are tracked as one edge, not two overlapping paths.
 For DXF Lines export (laser / vinyl cutting), this means no redundant double-cut passes.

-Try meshma.com/tracepen/app (no signup)
+Try TracePen (no signup)

 Overall verdict